Founders Journey - Baremetrics

 What is Net Revenue?

-Net revenue is the entire income your company generates from selling goods and services through the company’s operations, minus transactional expenses like discounts or funds.
+Net revenue refers to the entire income your company generates from selling goods and services through the company's operations, minus transactional expenses like discounts or funds.

 In addition to the revenue from sales, net revenue may include supplementary income sources outside of those direct sales, including appreciation of funds in a high-yield savings account or ad-based revenue.